Hey, once again, greetings to you, thrill seekers, music lovers, conversationalists, all across the fruited plane.

 Who knows?

-But uh we can't assume he's stupid.
+But we can't assume he's stupid.

-Uh he may be uninformed or ignorant, but he can't be stupid here.
+He may be uninformed or ignorant, but he can't be stupid here.

 Barack tried it Wednesday, Thursday, and Friday, by the way.

-Friday night on his TV tour, Barack tried to say, well, you know, you can take anybody twenty years of their work and take the snippets out and you can didn't fly.
+Barack tried to say, well, you're not going to take anybody 20 years of their work and take the snippets out of it.

 So Barack had to do the speech today.

-And in doing the speech today, Barack he didn't complain about segments.
+And in doing the speech today, Barack, he didn't complain about segments.

 So you actually call the wrong guy.

-Richard and Myrtle Beach, South Carolina, you're next on the EIB network.
+Richard, Myrtle Beach, South Carolina, you're next on the EIB network.

 Hello.

-Rush, I really appreciate uh taking the call.
+Rush, I really appreciate taking the call.

-And I agree with everything that you had told Billy.
+And I agree with everything that you had told, Billy.

 Thank you, sir.